 Don’t want to deal with the health damage?
 Here are the chemical sunscreen ingredients to avoid.

-Oxybenzone (benzophenone-3) might effectively absorb UV rays, but it is definitely one of the most harmful ingredients in sunscreens and best kept at bay.
+Oxybenzone (benzophenone-3) might effectively absorb UV rays, but it is one of the most harmful ingredients in sunscreens and should be avoided.

 This chemical is linked to hormone disruption, allergic dermatitis, and cellular damage.
-Several studies have shown that oxybenzone can cause endocrine disruption and may increase the risk of breast cancer and endometriosis.
+Several studies have shown that oxybenzone is an endocrine disruptor and may increase the risk of breast cancer and endometriosis.

-Moreover, when you swim or shower after applying sunscreen with oxybenzone, it enters the aquatic environment, where it bleaches our vibrant coral reefs.
+Moreover, when you swim or shower after applying sunscreen with oxybenzone, it enters the aquatic environment, which leads to coral bleaching.
 This process can eventually lead to coral death.
 It also accumulates in the tissues of various fish species and other marine creatures, affecting their reproduction and growth.

-Because of environmental concerns, places like Palau, Aruba, Bonaire, and Hawaii have banned oxybenzone in sunscreens.
-Good move!
+Because of environmental concerns, Palau, Aruba, Bonaire, and Hawaii have banned oxybenzone in sunscreens.
+Goodmove!

 Octinoxate: Sunscreen’s secret saboteur